clj-python/clj-template/README.md

 ## Usage

-* Create from the latest stable template:

-* libpython-clj projects can now be created quickly in 2 ways:
+* libpython-clj projects can now be created quickly in 2 ways from the latest stable template:

     **with clj-new installed in user deps.edn**